All Episodes

 I know, I know, Sean.

-But you're so sweet, but I'll I know, but you but you don't listen to me, because you're gonna vote for Hillary the liar.
+I know, but you don't listen to me because you're going to vote for Hillary the Liar.

 That's really upsetting to me.

-And you're gonna w vote for Donald the Trump.
+And you're going to vote for Donald the Trump.

 That's right, Donald the Trump.